 Research has shown that the time it takes once a customer starts the new home search, to when that customer actually signs a purchase agreement is, on average, 10 weeks.

 We also know the OSC's and onsite sales professionals have had 10 to 12 touches with that customer before they signed a purchase agreement.
 Touches are identified as face-to-face meetings, emails, texts, phone calls and video call encounters.
 Understanding this, why then do OSC's and sales professionals give up after 2 or 3 attempts?
 Our research has shown that sales professionals tend to not know what to say, so they send an email that says, "Hi, I'm just checking in..."

 Please don't send "just checking in" emails.
 They carry no value for your customer.
 The best thing to do is to have a well-defined drip campaign with multiple reasons for following up in place.

 Utilize automation and a drip campaign for follow-up.

 Right now you might be thinking, "How the heck can I keep up with 10 to 12 touches with every prospect when I deal with over 200 leads a month?"
 I get it.
-It would be impossible to keep up with what would amount to tens of thousands of emails, texts, video messages and phone calls a year.
-Which is why you accomplish this through automation through your CRM.
+It would be impossible to keep up with what would amount to tens of thousands of emails, texts, video messages, and phone calls a year.
+This is why you accomplish this through automation through your CRM.
 Don't have a CRM to assist with this program?
-Start small, get in the habit of setting up a systematic follow-up programs with calendar reminders to reach out.
+Start small, get in the habit of setting up a systematic follow-up program with calendar reminders to reach out.

 If you are setting up a new OSC program or looking to optimize your existing one, make sure you keep this in mind.
 Be sure your drip campaign for follow-up emphasizes your unique selling position (USP) and provides a minimum of 10 touches within the first 30-day span of that prospect reaching out to you.
 Your drip campaign should leverage the benefits and what's unique about your company and link back to your website so the prospect can learn more about the advantages of building with you.